When Brother Andrew died in September 2022, I mourned with the rest of the world.

 The Christmas holidays came up not long afterward.

-Not having anywhere to go during the holiday and not allowed to remain at the school, Brother Andrew packed his bag and went to Muswell Hill.
+With nowhere to go during the holiday and not allowed to remain at the school, Brother Andrew packed his bag and went to Muswell Hill.

 Biddy was used to Oswald Chambers fans dropping by, and when she heard his story, she invited him to spend the week.